HOMEBLOGINQUIRYSEARCH

 • If these levels get too low, blood cell growth factors promote and increase the number of white blood cells.

-• Blood transfusions to replace blood components, such as red blood cells, that have gotten too low
+• Blood transfusions replace components like red blood cells that have gotten too low.

-• Dietary counseling to help develop a nutritional plan that keeps the patient strong and also acts as a preventative measure for further complications
+• Dietary counseling helps develop a nutritional plan that keeps the patient strong and is a preventative measure for further complications.

 • Physical and occupational therapy to aid with talking, eating, and swallowing problems